tumido/slack-first/README.md

 By default the bot can file issues to all repositories you grant it access to.

-If you wish to restrict it, you can whitelist repositories for this feature declaratively, per channel:
+If you wish to restrict it, you can whitelist repositories for this feature declaratively:

 ```yaml
 github: